wgmfisch-appdev/omnicalc-actions/README.md

  1. When you're ready for some automated feedback, run `rspec` in a Terminal tab.
 There will be a bunch of output; don't be intimidated!
 Try to read through it and make sense of it; ask questions on Piazza, and we'll discuss in detail next week.
  1. Ask lots of questions!

 ## Part 2

+ For instructions on Part 2, please see [this guide](https://guides.firstdraft.com/meteorologist-exercise-guide.html)

+## Part 3

-For this section, we're going to be extending your work with Omnicalc by exploring a machine learning API marketplace called [Algorithmia](https://algorithmia.com/).
+For this section, we're going to be extending your work with APIs by exploring a machine learning API marketplace called [Algorithmia](https://algorithmia.com/).
 It's a fantastic resource that connects us to a large number of machine learning APIs, including many that do text and image analysis.

 You'll get practice using forms to capture and process user input using some interesting applications including:
 - a service that auto-tags large blocks of text